allenc125789/TurtleNAS/extra/User-Manual.md

 + Contains a hardcap filesize limit for what can be uploaded to the server. "max_file_uploads;", "upload_max_filesize;", "post_max_size;", "max_file_uploads;"

-+ After this number of seconds, stored data will be seen as 'garbage' and cleaned up by the garbage collection process.
++ After this number of seconds, stored php sessions will be seen as 'garbage' and cleaned up by the garbage collection process.
 Will stop a download mid upload if set too short. "session.gc_maxlifetime = 43200;"

 > (/etc/sites-available/turtlenas-config)